-Why Your Passwords Are Easy to Hack
+Why your Passwords Are Easy to Hack

 Did you know that a 2019 study in the US showed that 66% of adults use the same password for multiple accounts?
 That’s not even the worst part.
-This study also reported 59% of Americans use their name, birthday, or pet’s name in their password, and 24% use “password” or “123456” in their password.
+This study also reported 59% of Americans use their name, birthday or pet’s name in their password and 24% use “password” or “123456” in their password.

 Poor passwords aren’t the only problem.
 Sharing your passwords with others, such as a family member or significant other, makes your information less secure.
-Failing to change your passwords regularly also makes you and your business more vulnerable to a cyberattack.
+Failing to change your passwords regularly also makes you and your business more vulnerable to a cyber attack.

 What Happens when your Passwords Are Hacked?